With this post, we cross another milestone — 20,000 stories posted since The Key began covering the Philadelphia music scene on August 18, 2010.

 18. – R.I.P.
 Damien DeRose of Peasant, 1985-2015 – November 19, 2015

 A lot of times, our most widely-read stories are also the most heartbreaking.
 Almost two years ago, Damien DeRose — who performed beautifully aching acoustic music under the name Peasant — passed away at age of 30, a huge blow to the local music community, particularly the fertile ground of Doylestown, where DeRose called home.
-I did not know him personally, though I worked with him once on a Key Studio Session in 2012, and I admired his writing, going back to 2008 label debut On The Ground.
+I did not know him personally, though I worked with him once on a Key Studio Session in 2012, and I admired his writing, going back to his 2008 label debut On The Ground.
 For this piece, I reflected on what his music means to me and by extension what it means to the scene: “[DeRose] was an expert at writing about personal issues – heartache, loss, self-doubt, depression – in a way that transcended himself and became universal.”

 17. – Meet Kristen Kurtis, WXPN’s new Morning Show host – September 22, 2015